xslim/restlesspoint.com/_posts/articles/2014-01-22-sailing-with-isailor.md

 - Instruments via NMEA

 That's all the story for now.
 Have a happy sailing with iSailor :)

-Written by Taras Kalapun, skipper.
-Edited by Emily Vernon, crew.

 ## Usefull Links